ultimate time saving Ks3 science resources.

 Revision Sheet – Powered by PiXL Thinking Hard Strategies

 This high-impact KS3 Science, Biology, Chemistry & Physics revision sheet uses proven PiXL Thinking Hard strategies to deepen understanding, boost retrieval, and encourage higher-order thinking across the KS3 Science, Biology, Chemistry & Physics curriculum.
 Featuring tasks like Odd One Out, Because-But-So, Prove It, Link It Up, and Silent Debate, each activity challenges students to go beyond simple recall and engage with content at a deeper level.
+Ai was used to help make these resources.

 Perfect for: